Generators Module¶

 Note

-The output directory is determined by the generator_config.base_path setting.
+The output directory is determined by the config.base_path setting.
 The file extension is automatically added based on the output format.
+This method now saves the internal self.view

 Source code in gigaspatial/generators/zonal/base.py